-After a long day trekking around your city of choice, you're going to want to sleep.
+After a long day trekking around another exciting European city, you're going to want to sleep.
 If you have the enviable ability to fall asleep instantly anywhere, read no further.
 But if you are a light sleeper, a tosser-turner or an insomniac, try out some of these tricks - you'll become a narco in no time.

 Earplugs are another piece of essential nighttime gear.
 I prefer foam inserts to silicon disks because they tend to fit inside your ear more securely.
 These miniscule items are wonderful for preventing those loud, repetitious gargling noises otherwise known as snoring.
 Believe me, there is a snorer in every dorm room.
 And like the lighting situation, your roommates may be noisy when readying themselves for sleep.
 Prevent grumpy glares at them over breakfast with a pair of earplugs.
 Bring extras, just in case.

 BAKPAK TIP: Some international airlines provide complimentary eye masks and earplugs on long-haul flights.
 If yours does, score!

 If you are a modest person, be prepared to see all kinds of sleep fashion on display when sharing a dorm.
 No one will be fully nude (if they are, I give you permission to call them out) but "pajamas" is a very subjective term.
 Packing a pair of shorts or light-weight pants and a T-shirt will ensure no one is offended by your choice of nighttime attire, and you will be comfortable too.